markaeroltomarse/.net-openAIvision/README.md

 ## Image Analyzer using OpenAI Vision API (Express and NextJS TypeScript)

-To setup and run the project, please follow these steps.
+**To setup and run the project, please follow these steps.**

+Allow Install dependencies for both backend and frontend.

-> npm install
+> npm run setup

-Also the frontend folder

-> cd frontend/

-Then install dependecies

-> yarn

 Finally.